cabforum/servercert/docs/BR.md

 | ---                                                                                | -            | ----                    | ----                  | ----                           |
 | `id-on-dnsSRV` (1.3.6.1.5.5.7.8.7) [RFC 4985](https://tools.ietf.org/html/rfc4985) | SHOULD NOT   | The CA MUST confirm that the Applicant has registered the `Name` portion or has been authorized by the domain registrant to act on the registrant's behalf.
 See [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control). | If at least one `id-on-dnsSRV` `otherName` name is present in the `permittedSubtrees`, the CA MAY indicate one or more SRVNames, service names, or DNS names to exclude. | If no `id-on-dnsSRV` `otherName` is present in the `permittedSubtrees`, then the CA MAY include a zero-length `SRVName` to indicate no SRVNames are permitted. |
 | Any other value                                                                    | SHOULD NOT   | -                       | -                     | -                              |

+All other `otherName` `type-id`s other than those listed above:
+  1. MUST apply in the context of the public Internet, unless:
+     a. the extension OID falls within an OID arc for which the Applicant demonstrates ownership, or,
+     b. the Applicant can otherwise demonstrate the right to assert the data in a public context.
+  2. MUST NOT include semantics that will mislead the Relying Party about certificate information verified by the CA.
+  3. MUST be DER encoded according to the relevant ASN.1 module defining the `otherName` `type-id` and `value`.

+CAs SHALL NOT include additional names unless the CA is aware of a reason for including the data in the Certificate.

 #### 7.1.2.6 TLS Subordinate CA Certificate Profile